Three Popular Beliefs about God

 Only a sacrifice of greater value than the sinning individual could pay the full penalty for sin and allow the sinner to be set free.
 Until a sacrifice of greater worth was made, the sinner was still under the death penalty for their sin (Ezk.18:4-32; 33:11-20).
 This is why only a God-being could fulfill the ultimate of sacrifices; only a being who was the Supreme Being or equal in status and power to the Supreme Being could fulfill this requirement of an ultimate sacrifice.

-Because the Savior was the Sovereign of ancient Israel and the Creator of all that exists, including mankind (Jn.1:1-18; Eph.3:9; 1.Cor.10:1-4), he was superior to his creation (Gen.1:26; 11:7).
+Because the Savior was the Sovereign of ancient Israel and the Creator of all that exists for the Sovereign God, including mankind (Jn.1:1-18; Eph.3:9; 1.Cor.10:1-4), he was superior to his creation (Gen.1:26; 11:7).
 Only when the Sovereign Creator gave up immortality and became flesh was he inferior to the spiritual realm (Jn.14:28; Heb.2:9), and then this inferiority was only one of mortality versus immortality.

-If the Creator Sovereign who was our Savior was not the supreme sacrifice, we do not have a Savior (Heb.9:9-28; 10:1-22; 6:4-8).
+If the Creator God who is now our Savior was not the supreme sacrifice, we do not have a Savior (Heb.9:9-28; 10:1-22; 6:4-8).
 It is an abominable thing for anyone to disdain the sacrifice of our Savior as anything less than the supreme sacrifice, when the price paid for our salvation was the death of the Sovereign who created mankind.

 NO OTHER GOD FORMED